mynlp/ccg2lambda/ja/ja_sts.md

 pip install -r requirements.txt
 ```

+3. Run word2vec-api with your Gensim Word2Vec model(See https://github.com/3Top/word2vec-api in detail)

 ## Trial with sample text:
 You can try extracting features for learning Japanese STS by doing: